RedisGears/RedisGears/docs/quickstart.md

 A pre-compiled version can be downloaded from [RedisLabs download center](https://redislabs.com/download-center/modules/).

-**Notice** in order to support running Python based recipies you should also download the relevant`Redisgears Dependencies`.
+**Notice** in order to support running Python based recipies on enviorment without internet connection you should also download the relevant `Redisgears Dependencies`.

 ## Building